 Students may not register for any new term while they have prior unsettled indebtedness to NICC.
-During the period in which the
+During the period in which the indebtedness remains unsettled, no transcripts or other official credentials can be obtained from the college.
+Diplomas or degrees will not be granted nor will credits be transferred to another college until all accounts are settled.

-COURSE CREDIT AND LOAD

-UNIT OF CREDIT
+COURSE CREDIT AND LOAD UNIT OF CREDIT